Antarian/calendar/README.md

 #### Solution 1
 Used here, is the service interface [AvailabilityService](project/Scopes/Calendar/Service/AvailabilityService.php) to check for availability/conflicts in calendar.
 This interface is then implemented by App level service [AvailabilityVerifier](project/Scopes/Calendar/Service/AvailabilityService.php).

 This solution is preferred if we have conditions from other parts of the domain.
-E.g. there is a work-shift system and related calendar should not allow placing events outside the working hours.
+E.g. there is a work-shift system, and only some calendars should not allow placing events outside the working hours.

 #### Solution 2 (not used here)
 Is to create [CalendarRepository](project/Scopes/Calendar/Repository/CalendarRepository.php) method